A BETTER, SAFER VISION FOR 2020:

 OUR COMMUNITY RESIDENTS HAVE "SPOKEN"

-Nine hundred and three North Davis residents spoke out last year.
-Getting closer to having walked our Legislative District of nearly 12,000 homes five times since March of 2018, I have met you or your close neighbors and shared our stories, emotions, and concerns.
+Nine hundred and three Northern Davis residents spoke out last year.
+Having walked our Legislative District consisting of nearly 12,000 homes five times since March of 2018, I have met you or your close neighbors and shared our stories and emotions.
 "I care about people."
-If elected, I am dedicating myself FULL-TIME as your Utah House Representative to address your concerns that you identified* :
+If elected, I am dedicating myself FULL-TIME to being your Utah House Representative to address your concerns:

 These top concerns were raised by residents living in Clinton, West Point, Sunset, Clearfield last year when I visited their homes.
 Nine hundred and three people responded to my question about how they felt about our state government and state legislature.
 Concern categories were developed based on each of the 1203 responses provided by the 903 residents and compiled onto a Microsoft Access database.
 The above concerns represent the top concerns by the highest percent of residents expressing similar concerns.
 With CO-VID 19 having rampaged through our nation, health care is more essential than ever and its prominent promotion to the "leading" concern of Americans ever more apparent.